hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 | Total =        | 21 µl   | 21 µl * X |

 2. Aliquot 21 µl of PCR MM to striptubes.
-3. Add 2 µl of 2.5 µM forward oligo to samples.
+3. Add 2 µl of 2.5 µM forward oligo to samples; F1 or F2-RUH.
-4. Add 2 µl 10 µM reverse oligo to samples.
+4. Add 2 µl of 2.5 µM reverse oligo to samples; R1-LUH or R2.

 \* I set up reactions using a multichannel pipette, so using 2.5 µM oligo dilutions allows me to pipette 2 µl comfortably (smaller volumes are difficult to pipette accurately with multichannel pipettes); however, a dilution of oligos at a different concentration may be used as long as you adjust the volume of oligo added and compensate with the amount of H<sub>2</sub>O in the reaction.